Michael J. Fox: Parkinson's disease

-Fox started displaying symptoms of early-onset Parkinson's disease in 1991 while shooting the movie Doc Hollywood, and was diagnosed shortly thereafter.
+Fox started displaying symptoms of early-onset Parkinson's disease in early 1991 while shooting the film Doc Hollywood and was diagnosed shortly thereafter.
 Though his initial symptoms were only a twitching little finger and a sore shoulder, he was told that within a few years he would not be able to work.
 The causes of Parkinson's disease are not well understood, and may include genetic and environmental factors.
 Fox is one of at least four members of the cast and crew of Leo and Me who developed early-onset Parkinson's.
-According to Fox, this is not enough people to be defined as a cluster so has not been well researched.
-He told Hadley Freeman of The Guardian in late 2020: "I can think of a thousand possible scenarios: I used to go fishing in a river near paper mills and eat the salmon I caught; I've been to a lot of farms; I smoked a lot of pot in high school when the government was poisoning the crops.
+According to Fox, this is not enough people to be defined as a cluster so it has not been well researched.
+In 2020, he told Hadley Freeman of The Guardian: "I can think of a thousand possible scenarios: I used to go fishing in a river near paper mills and eat the salmon I caught; I've been to a lot of farms; I smoked a lot of pot in high school when the government was poisoning the crops.
 But you can drive yourself crazy trying to figure it out."

-After his diagnosis, Fox started drinking heavily and grew depressed.
-He eventually sought help and stopped drinking altogether.
-In 1998, he went public about his Parkinson's disease, and has become a strong advocate of Parkinson's disease research.
+After his diagnosis, Fox began drinking heavily and grew depressed.
+In 1992, he eventually sought help and stopped drinking altogether.
+Fox went public with his Parkinson's disease in 1998 and has become a strong advocate for Parkinson's disease research.
 His foundation, The Michael J. Fox Foundation, was created to help advance every promising research path to curing Parkinson's disease.
 Since 2010, he has led a $100-million effort, which is the Foundation's landmark observational study, to discover the biological markers of Parkinson's disease with the Parkinson's Progression Markers Initiative (PPMI).

-Fox manages the symptoms of his Parkinson's disease with the drug carbidopa/levodopa, and he had a thalamotomy in 1998.
+Fox manages the symptoms of his Parkinson's disease with the drug carbidopa/levodopa.
+He had a thalamotomy in 1998.

-His first book, Lucky Man, focused on how, after seven years of denial of the disease, he set up the Michael J. Fox Foundation, stopped drinking and became an advocate for people living with Parkinson's disease.
-In Lucky Man, Fox wrote that he did not take his medication prior to his testimony before the Senate Appropriations Subcommittee in 1999 (partial C-SPAN video clip).
+In Lucky Man, Fox wrote that he did not take his medication prior to his testimony before the Senate Appropriations Subcommittee in 1999.